dwighthouse/unofficial-talonvoice-docs/docs/Rules.md

 To see a practical example, read the [source of the `switcher.py` script](https://github.com/talonvoice/examples/blob/master/switcher.py).
 This script dynamically recognizes when applications are opened and closed.
 By updating a list of application names when anything changes, the script allows the user to switch to any open application, even as the set of available applications changes.

-> **Warning:** This is not well defined and there is some subtlety missing in this description that can become important.
-Please use with care.

 ## Combining Structural Items